Hibiki1020/dji_rs3pro_ros_controller/README.md

 ### Camera
 I used a Realsense D435 as my camera.
 I also used aluminum weights for IMU mounting and to ensure weight balance.

-If you want to run realsense with this software, you will need the following packages
-* librealsense2-dkms
-* librealsense2-utils
-* librealsense2-dev
-* librealsense2-dbg
-* ros-noetic-realsense2-camera

 **note**: When a light object such as a webcam is mounted on a gimbal, excessive torque or angular velocity may be applied to the gimbal, possibly damaging the main unit.
 Therefore, it is advisable to create a balance weight or the like to secure a certain amount of weight.
 In my case, I use an aluminum weight weighing about 700 grams.

 ## Run